Sections of this article:

 . . . (shown above in Rosa gold) which is an unusual looking watch for this brand.
 Every 60 minutes, to mark the hour, a ‘hammer’ strikes a chime which is a steel spring around the edge of the dial.
 The Grade-5 titanium case improves the quality of the sound, as well as combining durability with light weight

-Art, on the other hand, puts aesthetics first, and either has no practical function (such as with the Mona Lisa, below), or obviously puts the aesthetics before any functionality:
+Art, on the other hand, puts aesthetics first, and either has no practical function (such as with the Mona Lisa, below), or obviously puts the aesthetics before any functionality (as our watches clearly do):

 Creativity is about producing new results.
 That can be in engineering or other types of design, as well as in the arts.
 The difference between design and art is partly about the focus.
 The focus of design is practical functionality.
 The focus of art, especially fine art, is aesthetics.